 Website migration: 45 mins - 6 hours

-If you're planning to move from one host to another, this is the initial time expenditure you can expect.
+If a hosting provider change is pending, this is the initial time expenditure that arises.
 For web designers and agencies, copying and importing into a development environment is often standard.

 Estimated time savings: Very few providers carry this amount of time.
 Depending on the site, it can take as little as three quarters of an hour for known relocation processes.
 However, it is also not uncommon for a migration to take six hours in the case of technical problems.

 Backups: 30 mins - 4 hours per website

 This feature may as well be under security, as it is one of the most important features here.
 One thing is clear - no WordPress website should be hosted without backups.
 This can be done via the hosting provider or via a plugin.
 The advantages of a backup system at host we explain here.

 Important: A backup should not only back up the database, but the complete website!
 At the same time, it is important that the backups can be restored via the user interface itself.

 While three quarters of the providers state they create backups, it remains unclear how long these are kept for and how they can be restored.
 At Mittwald, for example, this is subject to a charge of €50.